Eastern Oval: Modern development

-Australian Rules Football
+Australian rules football

 The venue was home to the East Ballarat Football Club before the Club merged with Golden Point FC in 2001 to form the East Point Football Club, which now uses the oval as its home.
 The ground is currently used to host most Ballarat Football and Netball League finals games.
 The oval was also periodically used by the Australian Football League for pre-season games until 2017, when the Western Bulldogs committed to playing two to three games each season at Eureka Stadium.